© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosure and hut circles on Prior Rakes is a scheduled monument protected by Historic England under reference 1004153.
 View the official record →

-Enclosure and hut circles on Prior Rakes is a prehistoric settlement site located in Yorkshire.
+Enclosure and hut circles on Prior Rakes is an archaeological site comprising Bronze Age and Iron Age settlement remains located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004153.

 Enclosure and hut circles on Prior Rakes is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004153.